 Of course, most if not all of these benefits would cost you a fortune to provide, and they’re really the top tier of company benefits.
 That doesn’t mean that you can’t find free and affordable ways to provide similarly awe-inspiring benefits to your employees.
 Try doing some research about unconventional company perks and ask your employees if they’d like to see any of them implemented.
 You could create a poll of reasonable perks and let your managers collaboratively choose one benefit they’d like to enjoy in 2016.
 They’ll appreciate it all year long, and they’ll appreciate you more for involving them in the process.

 While it’d be nice to have unlimited time to dedicate toward revamping your company culture, the idea of taking on all of these ideas can be daunting.
 The good news is that company culture doesn’t start and end with the company owner.

-Our PDF gives practical steps to prevent managers from feeling overworked, feel like their voice is heard, and refresh their own attitude toward work before heading back to their facility in January.
+Our ebook gives practical steps to prevent managers from feeling overworked, feel like their voice is heard, and refresh their own attitude toward work before heading back to their facility in January.

 As you look through these tips to find the ones that seem ideal for your company, give your managers the tools they need to implement changes they want to see.
 Together, your efforts and their efforts can make a big difference in a small amount of time.